 - Be sure to make reservations in order to avoid disappointment.
 Salty’s draws a respectable crowd year-round, but especially during the summer months.
 Reservations can be made through OpenTable or by phone at 206-937-1600.
 You must call for reservations on the following holidays: Valentine’s Day, Mother’s Day, Father’s Day, Thanksgiving and New Year’s.

-- If you are staying at a preferred hotel, inquire about free limo transportation from your hotel to Salty’s (subject to availability).
+- If you are staying at a preferred hotel, inquire about free transportation (via Mercedes-Benz van) from your hotel to Salty’s, subject to availability.
 Most major downtown hotels qualify for this service.
 Simply ask your hotel concierge to arrange on your behalf.

 (This article was previously published on Aug.
 13, 2013 but has since been updated).